Brooklyn RobotWorks

 storage containers, anti-freeze containers, personal care product

-bottles, vitamin bottles, ...anything with a good shape...
+bottles, vitamin bottles, ...anything with a good shape or curve...

 plus a few things even I can't figure out!